TOUR TO THE BACHFEST LEIPZIG

 DAY 1: INDIVIDUAL ARRIVAL AND EISENACH

 Upon your self-organized arrival, we meet at the hotel in Eisenach at 2 pm.
-If you ordered a rental bike, we meet already at 1 pm.
 Afterwards, we take a tour around the city where Johann Sebastian Bach was born and visit the Bachhaus Eisenach.
 Explore the original places, streets and alleys where young Bach grew up.

-The next morning, we visit the Bach Church to hear organ music and an introduction to the history of the building by Bach-successor Jörg Reddin.
-Around noon we depart to see Bach’s wedding church in nearby Dornheim.
+The next morning, we depart to see Bach’s wedding church in nearby Dornheim.
 After a guided tour of the church (where Bach fans from all over the world are still getting married today), we continue on our way along the Gera towards Thuringia’s capital, Erfurt.
 Here you are shown the most important places of interests concerning Bach and stroll through the city centre before reaching our destination for the day, Weimar.

-In Weimar you are guided by the president of the Bach in Weimar-Society and professor of recorder, Myriam Eichberger, around the surviving Bach sites, including the city castle and city church, where many of Bach’s children where baptized.
+In Weimar you are guided around the surviving Bach sites, including the city castle and city church, where many of Bach’s children where baptized.
+Here, an organ tour with Johannes Kleinjung is waiting for us.
 During the afternoon, we take the idyllic Ilm Valley bike trail going past castles, such as the summer residence of Weimar’s dukes and duchesses.
 After passing the Thuringian Wine Gate we arrive at the mouth of the Ilm, which feeds into the Saale.
 We leave the Ilm behind and follow the trail along the Saale, passing by romantic castles until we reach Bad Kösen with its impressive graduation works.

 DAY 9, BACHFEST LEIPZIG